150km from Adelaide

 Boat launching – Dual lane, all tide, boarding pontoon

-Ardrossan boasts excellent facilities for the visiting angler.
+Ardrossan is the first substantial settlement along Yorke Peninsula’s eastern shoreline and boasts excellent facilities for the visiting angler.
 The small, protected boat harbour, adjacent to the bulk loading jetty, provides safe and convenient launching.
 It features pontoon boarding, all tide access and a spacious, sealed car park.
 There are plenty of productive grounds within easy reach of the harbour, so you don’t have to own a big boat to catch a decent feed.

 Tommies, squid, snook, blue crabs, salmon trout and mullet are bagged regularly from the public jetty, as well as a few school mulloway for those who put in the time.
 It is probably at its best from late afternoon and into the evening, especially from October through until Easter.